plabayo/rama/docs/book/src/sponsor.md

 * [fly.io](https://fly.io)
 * [BrowserStack](https://browserstack.com)

-Rama (ラマ) is bundled with HTTP/TLS emulation data, gathered for all major platforms and browsers using real devices by [BrowserStack](https://browserstack.com).
+Rama (ラマ) is bundled with Http/Tls emulation data, gathered for all major platforms and browsers using real devices by [BrowserStack](https://browserstack.com).
 It does this automatically every day by using [our public Fingerprinting service](https://fp.ramaproxy.org) which is hosted together with a database on [fly.io](https://fly.io).

-We are grateful to both sponsors for sponsering us these cloud resources.
+We are grateful to both sponsors for sponsering us these valuable cloud resources.
+Thank you!

 ## Professional Services